 The research helpdesk is a demand-responsive service providing rapid desk-based research on questions related to governance, social development, conflict and humanitarian topics.
 We provide a report that synthesises the key issues and relevant literature and incorporates comments from academics and practitioners.

-Please note that the helpdesk service is charged at fixed daily rates to organisations other than DFID, the Australian Government and the European Commission's Instrument for Stability.
+Please note that the helpdesk service is charged at fixed daily rates to organisations other than DFID, the Australian Government and the European Commission's Instrument contributing to Stability and Peace.
 Please email firstname.lastname@example.org for information on costs.

 Use this service to support project or programme planning, produce briefings or policy papers, prepare for missions or meetings or get quickly up to speed with the latest debates on any issue.
 For questions that require more in-depth investigation, we can also undertake extended assignments according to your specification.